Atlas-OS/Atlas/README.md

 Atlas is different.
 We use [AME Wizard](https://ameliorated.io) to deploy the packages, and all the scripts we use are open-sourced here in our repository.
 You can also apply the latest security updates before installing Atlas, keeping your system safe and secure.

 ### 🚀 More space
 Pre-installed applications and other insignificant components are removed with Atlas.
 Despite the possibility of compatibility issues, this significantly reduces the install size and makes your system more fluent.
-Therefore, functionalities such as Windows Defender and similar applications are stripped completely.
+Therefore, some functionalities (such as Windows Defender) are stripped completely.
 Check out what else we have removed in our [FAQ](https://docs.atlasos.net/troubleshooting/removed-features).

 ### ✅ More performance